-Danish museum Frilandsmuseet (outdoormuseeum) – once again.Spending time in a place I love back in 2014.
-It was time for another tour to my favorite museum in Denmark, took some of you there before, but think this vist had plenty of new details to share also, know it’s a little late, smiles.
-About the museeum:The museum are a big area, where there are collected houses from all over Denmark, the houses are moved there, brik by brick, to preserve our coltural treasures, and to...
+Danish museum Frilandsmuseet (out door museum) – once again.Spending time in a place I love back in 2014.
+It was time for another tour to my favorite museum in Denmark, took some of you there before, but I think this visit had plenty of new details to share also, know it’s a little late, smiles.
+About the museum:The museum are a big area, where there are collected houses from all over Denmark, the houses are moved there, brick by brick, to preserve our cultural treasures, an...

 One of the most mysterious things about Danish modern furniture to me when I started making it was this strange soap finish that is talked about so often.
 I wondered, “What is this all about”?
 Well, the easy answer is that it is a soap that is simple washed onto the wood surface.
 You may wonder how that protects the surface, though.
 Basically, soaps traditionally where made of oils of some sort or another.
 Your grandma or great grandma would have used “ivory” soap f...

 Here is another short video of what I’m up to, trying to stay busy which doesn’t seem to be a hard aspect in my life.Thanks for having a look.
 Paul